Neoplan N407

 Neoplan N407 was a midibus built by Neoplan, and was the smallest among the Neoplan N400-series buses.
 It was first showed in 1983, when for long time on German market there was no short low-capacity bus.
 The bus can carry 52 passengers on board, including 27 passengers with seats.

-In 1986 model had frontwall facelift, the engine was replaced too although it is a bus produced as a midibus in between a minibus and a full-size single-decker.
+In 1986 model had a frontwall facelift, the engine was replaced too, although it is a bus produced as a midibus in between a minibus and a full-size single-decker.

 Neoplan N407 is used on buslines with a little stream of passengers or in small cities.

-In 1998 Greek manufacturer ELVO created its C97.N4007 bus model based on a Neoplan N407 chassis.
-The buses were delivered to ETHEL, the body providing bus services in Athens at the time, between 1998 and 2000 and are still in service.
+In 1998, Greek manufacturer ELVO created its C97.
+N4007 bus model, based on a Neoplan N407 chassis.
+200 buses were delivered to ETHEL, the body providing bus services in Athens at the time, between 1998 and 2000 and retired in February 2025.